-Guaranteed for top 15% of senior class with combined SAT score 1300 or higher (old SAT) or 1360 or higher (new SAT)*, or ACT score 29 or higher.
+Guaranteed for top 15% of senior class with combined SAT score 1360 or higher, or ACT score 29 or higher.

 Dean's Excellence Scholarship

-Guaranteed for top 20% of senior class with combined (critical reading + math) SAT score 1100 or higher (old SAT) or 1170 or higher (new SAT)*, or ACT score 24 or higher.
+Guaranteed for top 20% of senior class with combined SAT score 1170 or higher, or ACT score 24 or higher.

-U.S. citizens residing outside of Texas who qualify for academic scholarships of $15,000 or more also qualify for this additional award.
-Holy Cross high school graduates who meet these academic qualifications will receive the Sorin Award and are not eligible for the Edwardian Scholarship.
+U.S. citizens residing outside of Texas also qualify for this additional award.
+Holy Cross high school graduates who meet this qualification will receive the Sorin Award and are not eligible for the Edwardian Scholarship.

 Additional Academic Scholarships

 If you don’t qualify for one of our guaranteed scholarships, you will still be evaluated for an academic scholarship.
-Priority is given to students with these qualifications: top 25% senior class; combined SAT score 1100 or higher (old SAT) or 1170 or higher (new SAT)*, or ACT score 24 or higher; high school grades/GPA and curriculum.
+Priority is given to students with these qualifications: top 25% senior class; combined SAT score 1170 or higher, or ACT score 24 or higher; high school grades/GPA and curriculum.

-If you don't qualify for one of our academic scholarships, you may still be considered for one of the following.
+If you don't qualify for one of our academic scholarships, you may still be considered for one of our merit-based Holy Cross scholarships.

 Must graduate from a Holy Cross high school and meet the February 1 priority deadline